 It can be easy to get confused by the many different variations of these two plants.
 While both species do have multiple variations of variegated cultivars, Pothos variations are more abundant.

-Pothos plants come in many different colours and variegations, while leaf shape and growth habits will remain very similar.
+Pothos plants come in many different colors and variegations, while leaf shape and growth habits will remain very similar.
 The most common Pothos cultivars are the beautiful gold-hued Golden Pothos and and mostly green Jade Pothos.

 Even these varieties can feature cream patches if placed in areas with abundant sunlight.
 The unique Marble Queen Pothos however, features an eye-catching “shattered” variegation which would be hard to confuse.